directvt/vtm/doc/settings.md

 ### UI Localization

-The vtm user interface can be localized into any language by providing a translation and specifying the required language ID in the settings.
+The vtm user interface can be localized into any language by providing translations for the existing UI templates and assigning the required language ID to the root NS element to ensure patch inheritance.

 The vtm UI interface has a built-in English `en-US` and Russian `ru-RU` localization.